U.S. Presidential Dollars Informative Guide

 The U.S. Presidential Dollars honor the former Presidents of the United States of America with the issuance of golden colored dollar coins.
 The coins feature portraits of the eligible Presidents on the obverse and an image of the Statue of Liberty on the reverse.

-The series began in 2007 with coins honoring George Washington, John Adams, Thomas Jefferson, and James Madison.
-The series will continue in 2013 with coins issued to honor Richard M. Nixon, Gerald R. Ford, and Ronald Reagan.
+The series launched in 2007 with coins honoring George Washington, John Adams, Thomas Jefferson, and James Madison.
+The series concluded in 2016 with coins issued to honor Richard M. Nixon, Gerald R. Ford, and Ronald Reagan.
 One final coin was added to the series in 2020 to honor George H.W.
 Bush.

 The Presidential Dollar Coin Act

-The series was authorized under The Presidential $1 Coin Act (Public Law 109-145), which was signed by President George W. Bush on December 15, 2005.
-The Act provided for the redesign and issuance of $1 coins honoring the former Presidents of the United States during the period beginning January 1, 2007.
-The new series would seek to revitalize the design of United States coinage and return it to its position as an object of aesthetic beauty.
+The program was authorized under The Presidential $1 Coin Act (Public Law 109-145), and was signed on December 15, 2005 by President George W. Bush.
+The Act provided for the redesign and issuance of $1 coins honoring the former Presidents of the United States beginning January 1, 2007.
+According to the legislation, the new series would seek to revitalize the design of United States coinage and return it to its position as an object of aesthetic beauty.

-Provisions were also included in the Act to honor the First Spouses of the United States within a separate coin series.
-The US Mint was authorized to mint and issue one-half ounce 24 karat First Spouse Gold Coins.
-These coins would be released in conjunction with the Presidential Dollars and sold directly by the US Mint.
+The Act also included provisions to honor the First Spouses of the United States within a separate coin series.
+The U.S. Mint was authorized to mint and issue one-half ounce 24-karat First Spouse Gold Coins.
+These coins would be released alongside the Presidential Dollars and sold directly by the U.S. Mint.

 Presidential Dollar Coin Designs

 The obverse design of each Presidential Dollar features the likeness and name of the President being honored.
 Additional inscriptions indicate order of the Presidency and the years served.
 From 2009 onward, the motto “In God We Trust” also appears on the obverse.